Sponsorship Licence and anxieties that come with it

-After thanking me and the team for the work we had done, the next thing client told me, is ‘I’m terrified’.
+After thanking me and the team for the work we had done, the next thing client told me, is ‘I’m terrified.
 I laughed it off.
 Across the line, there was a woman who had taken chances, left a lucrative career to start a business and develop a product that she believed in.
-It was someone who had courage, guts and tireless energy to start a business and push it into a stable growth trajectory.
-By the time we were having that conversation I had worked with her for long enough to see the long hours she was putting in, the missed weekends, the constant international travels and so on.
+It was someone who had the courage, guts and tireless energy to start a business and push it into a stable growth trajectory.
+By the time we were having that conversation, I had worked with her for long enough to see the long hours she was putting in, the missed weekends, the constant international travels and so on.
 So, my first reaction was to laugh that someone like that would find being a sponsor to an overseas migrant terrifying.
 It must have been a joke, surely!

 We continued our conversation and then she repeated the same thing, in different words this time and I could not ignore it anymore.
 So, I took it in and thought about it.
-I realised, I had seen this reaction from countless clients, maybe in less candid words.
+I realised I had seen this reaction from countless clients, maybe in less candid words.
 This was the reason that I decided to sit down and write a piece that would hopefully alleviate similar fears in everyone else, who is a holder of Sponsor Licence or is thinking of becoming one.

 So, what is so scary about being a Sponsor to an Overseas migrant?

 The added responsibility and hassle are not an easy commitment.
 Businesses that have been long established and have all aspects of their operations running smoothly, will not usually concern themselves with such worries.
-New businesses, in particular Start-ups are a different story.
-It is to be pointed out that established businesses fail in upholding their Sponsor duties just as often, if not more often, as bad habits would have more time to develop there, however the confidence with administrative duties is normally higher with more established businesses.
+New businesses, in particular, Startups are a different story.
+It is to be pointed out that established businesses fail in upholding their Sponsor duties just as often, if not more often, as bad habits would have more time to develop there, however, the confidence with administrative duties is normally higher with more established businesses.

 Start-ups, as I already said, are different and here is why.
-It so happens that I work with Start-ups a lot and I am quite familiar with their unique culture, their singular perspective and mindset.
+It so happens that I work with startups a lot and I am quite familiar with their unique culture, their singular perspective and mindset.
 Life in a Start-up is exciting, filled with passion and oftentimes slightly terrifying.
-Much like taking a plunge into water from a high edge.
+Much like taking a plunge into the water from a high edge.
 It takes a special type of individual to start on that journey.
 It is also very taxing and, in most cases, requires the full attention, energy and passion of the individual or individuals embarking on this journey.
 Therefore, what they don’t want to be doing is adding other variables to their already busy lives.
-Often, this reluctance translates in many of them missing out on the chance to widen their talent pool.
-Today’s dynamic market, the continuously expanding globalisation has meant new opportunities for Start-ups, but it has also meant the human resources have become more precious than ever.
+Often, this reluctance translates into many of them missing out on the chance to widen their talent pool.
+In today’s dynamic market, the continuously expanding globalisation has meant new opportunities for Startups, but it has also meant the human resources have become more precious than ever.
 Individuals with the required level of skills and knowledge can make or break a start-up.
 There can be no compromise when it comes to hiring for a Start-up, yet many are reluctant to look for talent outside of the UK, often enough with significant damage to their business.

 I often get calls from potential clients to enquire about the possibility to hire overseas workers.
-In most cases they will either ask ‘how difficult is it to get a Sponsor Licence’ or even go further with ‘it’s too complicated, isn’t it?’.
+In most cases, they will either ask ‘how difficult is it to get a Sponsor Licence’ or even go further with ‘it’s too complicated, isn’t it?’.
 Well, the good news I give to those clients is – it isn’t.
-The bad news is, there is a lot more to Sponsorship Licence than just getting it.
+The bad news is, there is a lot more to a Sponsorship Licence than just getting it.

 How difficult it is to get a Sponsorship Licence?